-Perfectly formed sand dunes press up against a deserted stretch of coast, and inland for as far as the eye can see.
-Sand consumes shipwreck skeletons more than a kilometre from the ocean.
+Perfectly formed sand dunes press up against a deserted stretch of coast and extend inland as far as the eye can see.
+Sand consumes the skeletons of shipwrecks a kilometer from the ocean.
 Wildlife thrives in a land almost completely devoid of water.
-Not only is the Namib Desert one of the world’s most beautiful deserts, it’s also a place of mystery which conceals its secrets well.
+Not only is the Namib Desert one of the world’s most beautiful deserts, it’s also a place of mystery that conceals its secrets well.

 Namib desert

-It’s easy to imagine that the world has always been just as we found it.
-Take the Sahara, for example, which just 12,000 years ago, was a mixture of green savannah grasslands and forests.
-It was inhabited by the kinds of charismatic African mega-fauna that makes us all want to go on safari.
-Not so the Namib Desert.
-The Namib has been dry for at least 55 million years, and possibly as many as 80 million.
-While it may not be the world’s largest desert, it is almost certainly the oldest.
+The Namib may not be the world’s largest desert, but it is almost certainly the oldest.
+It is, for example, much older than the Sahara Desert.
+Just 12,000 years ago the Sahara was a mix of green savannah grasslands and forests home to the African megafauna that makes us all want to go on safari.
+In contrast, the Namib Desert has been dry for at least 55 million years, and possibly as many as 80 million.
 Parts of the Namib rival South America’s Atacama Desert as the driest place on Earth.
 Some parts average just 2mm/0.08in of rain a year.

 Nevelbank in de Namib desert